Personal tools

 References in Pleiades

 In Pleiades, a "reference" is any citation of an external source, either on-line or in print.
-A complete bibliographic collection of works cited is being built in the Zotero citation management systemthe Pleiades Zotero Library may be browsed separately there.
+The editors have a preference for clear, well-structured citation data that facilitates the ready finding of cited material, rather than adherence to a particular citation style.
+The Pleiades community uses the Zotero citation management system to control citation information for bibliographic works, including monographs, encyclopedias, dictionaries, journal articles, articles in collections, web sites, web pages, datasets, digital gazetteers, primary sources, and the like.
+The Pleiades Zotero Library is publicly browseable, but can only be modified by community members authorized by the managing editor.
 Individual citations (to whole works or sections thereof) are stored as "references" on the relevant place, name, location, or connection resource in the Pleiades application itself.
 Several data fields are included in each reference (including a link to the corresponding Zotero record).
-You can read more about the structure of, and requirements for, Pleiades references in the Editorial Guidelines.
-Textual components of references (e.g., the short titles) are searchable via the "Search Text" box on the Advanced Search form.

-General Rules for References
+General Rules for Reference Fields

-NB: Older content in Pleiades (i.e., that which predates publication of this guide) or that which has been imported from other datasets may exhibit other variations in citation practice.
+NB: Older content in Pleiades (i.e., that which predates publication or revision of this guide) or that which has been imported from other datasets may exhibit other variations in citation practice.
 Efforts are on-going to update these legacy references.

 The following guidance pertains to the content of individual fields on the add/edit references form used throughout Pleiades: